sts10/tidy/readme.markdown

 ## Tidy can print attributes about a word list

-Tidy can also calculate different attributes about a created list. `tidy -AAAA -G t --dry-run eff_long_list.txt` prints:

 **Note when using Tidy to audit a list**: Tidy will remove blank lines and duplicate lines (words) _before_ calculating these list attributes.
 For example, if you're 4,000-word list has, say, 5 duplicate words, Tidy will report that the list has 3,995 words.
 No warning of duplicate words is given.

-(If you really want to _audit_ a word list, without making changes to it, try [Word List Auditor](https://github.com/sts10/wla).)
+If you really want to _audit_ a word list, without making changes to it, try [Word List Auditor](https://github.com/sts10/wla).

+That said, Tidy can calculate different attributes about a created list. `tidy -AAAA -G t --dry-run eff_long_list.txt` prints:

 ```text
 Attributes of new list